Creating Accessible Content (WCAG 2.0 Conformance)

 Purpose - Info and Relationships (1.3.1)

-This success criterion exists to make sure that such structural information is provided programmatically through HTML, or other coding techniques, so that browsers and assistive technologies can access and take advantage of the information.
+This success criterion exists to make sure that such structural information is provided through HTML, so that browsers and assistive technologies can access and take advantage of the information.

 How to Meet - Info and Relationships (1.3.1)

-AEM makes it easy to construct semantically meaningful web content using the appropriate HTML elements.
+AEM makes it easy to construct web pages using the appropriate HTML elements.
 Open your page content in the RTE (a Text component), and use the Paraformat menu (paragraph symbol) to specify the appropriate structural element (for example paragraph, heading, etc.).

-You can make sure your web pages are given the appropriate structure by using the following elements where applicable:
+You can make sure your web pages are given the appropriate structure by:

-- Lists : You can use HTML to specify three different types of lists:
+- Use lists : You can use HTML to specify three different types of lists:

 If you want to change existing content into a specific list type, highlight the appropriate text and select the appropriate list type.
 As in the earlier example showing how paragraph text is entered, the appropriate list elements are automatically added to your HTML.In full screen mode, the individual Bullet List and Numbered List icons are visible.
-When not in full screen mode, the two options are available behind the single Lists icon.
+When not in full screen mode, the two options are available behind the single Lists icon.<dl> is not supported by the RTE.

-- The <ul> element is used for unordered (bulleted) lists.
-Individual list items are identified using the <li> element.In the RTE, use the Bullet List icon.
+- The <ul> element is used for unordered lists (bulleted) lists.
+Individual list items are identified using the <li> element.in the RTE, use the Bullet List icon.

 - one <table> element